margaretmf/margaretmf.github.io/readinglist.md

 * It's a Long Story: My Life
 * Me and Sister Bobbie: True Tales of the Family Band
 * Willie Nelson: An Epic Life
+* Boom and Bust: A Global History of Financial Bubbles
 * The New Possible: Visions of Our World beyond Crisis
 * Shakespeare: The Complete Collection
 * Willie: An Autobiography